• Skip to primary navigation

 • Made with simple ingredients.
 If you don't have them on hand, they are easy to find in most grocery stores.

-• Only one step to make these healthy chocolate energy bites.
+• Only one step to make these chocolate energy bites.
 Everything goes into the food processor.
 It is so simple.

 • Chocolate + Orange.
 Need I say more?
 Seriously if you haven't tried it, they go together so well!